jananikangesan/Role-based-System/README.md

 ### Backend Setup
 1. Navigate to the backend directory.
+2. Configure MongoDB:
+   * Ensure MongoDB is installed and running on your local machine or a server.
+   * Open the application.properties file located in src/main/resources/.
+   * Update the MongoDB URI to match your setup: spring.data.mongodb.uri=mongodb://localhost:27017/role-based-system
-2. Build the project using Maven: mvn clean install
+3. Build the project using Maven: mvn clean install
-3. Run the Spring Boot application: mvn spring-boot:run
+4. Run the Spring Boot application: mvn spring-boot:run
-4. The backend will run at http://localhost:8082
+5. The backend will run at http://localhost:8082

 ### Frontend Setup
 1. Navigate to the frontend directory.